 For your POA to be valid in Virginia, it must meet certain requirements.

 The person making a power of attorney must have the mental capacity to do so.
 While the exact contours of the mental capacity requirement are open to interpretation by Virginia courts, generally, people creating POAs should be able to understand the nature and consequences of their actions.
 (Martone v.
 Martone, 43 Va.
 Cir.
 155 (Norfolk 1997).)
-So if you're helping someone make a POA, you should be sure that, at a minimum, they understand what it is they're doing when they sign the document, and that they're giving away powers to someone else to act on their behalf.
+If you're helping someone make a POA and you're unsure whether they have the required mental capacity, consult an estate planning attorney.

 Some private companies offer forms or templates with blanks that you can fill out to create your POA.
 However, because these forms are often full of legalese, it's not always apparent how to fill them out.
-For a more user-friendly experience, you can try a software program like WillMaker, which guides you through a series of questions to arrive at a POA that meets your specific aims and is valid in your state.
+For a more user-friendly experience, try WillMaker, which guides you through a series of questions to arrive at a POA (and estate plan, if you wish) that meets your specific aims and is valid in your state.
 You can also hire a Virginia lawyer to create a POA for you.
 Many lawyers will include durable POAs as part of a more comprehensive estate plan alongside a will or living trust.

 Whatever method you choose, the process of making the POA will include either granting your agent comprehensive powers or selecting, from a list, the specific powers you want your agent to have.
 For example, you might choose to grant your agent the power to:

 In Virginia, your power of attorney is automatically durable (meaning that it remains effective after your incapacitation) unless the document explicitly states otherwise.
 (Va.
 Code § 64.2-1602.)

 As mentioned above, you should have the POA notarized.
 This means signing it before a notary public, who will verify your identity and sign and stamp the document.